 Heat increases blood flow and makes connective tissue more flexible.
 It temporarily decreases joint stiffness, pain, and muscle spasms.
-Heat also helps reduce inflammation and the buildup of fluid in tissues (edema Swelling Swelling is due to excess fluid in the tissues.
+Heat also may help reduce the buildup of fluid in tissues (edema Swelling Swelling is due to excess fluid in the tissues.
 The fluid is predominantly water.
 Swelling may be widespread or confined to a single limb or part of a limb.
 Swelling is often in the feet and... read more ).
-Heat therapy is used to treat inflammation (including various forms of arthritis), muscle spasm, and injuries such as sprains and strains.
+Heat therapy is used to reduce pain and stiffness in people with some forms of arthritis, and reduce muscle spasm with injuries such as sprains and strains.

 Heat may be applied to the body’s surface or to deep tissues.
 Hot packs, infrared heat, paraffin (heated wax) baths, and hydrotherapy (agitated warm water) provide surface heat.
 Heat may be generated in deep tissues by high-frequency sound waves (ultrasound).

 Applying cold may help numb tissues and relieve muscle spasms, pain due to injuries, and low back pain or inflammation that has recently developed.
 Cold may be applied using an ice bag, a cold pack, or fluids (such as ethyl chloride) that cool by evaporation.
 The therapist limits the time and amount of cold exposure to avoid damaging tissues and reducing body temperature (causing hypothermia Hypothermia Hypothermia is a dangerously low body temperature.
 Hypothermia is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
 Being in an environment... read more ).
 Cold is not applied to tissues with a reduced blood supply (for example, when the arteries are narrowed by peripheral arterial disease Overview of Peripheral Arterial Disease Peripheral arterial disease results in reduced blood flow in the arteries of the trunk, arms, and legs.
 Most often, doctors use the term peripheral arterial disease to describe poor circulation... read more ).